Distributional Shrinkage II: Higher-Order Scores Encode Brenier Map: Introduction

-Score matching techniques have received considerable attention in the machine learning literature \cite{hyvarinen2005estimation,hyvarinen2007some, vincent2011connection,saremi2019neural}.
-The traditional score matching focuses on estimating the first-order score function $\tfrac{q^{(1)}}{q}$ \cite{hyvarinen2007some, saremi2018deep, sriperumbudur2017density, feng2024optimal} via Fisher divergence. \cite{bobkov2024fisher} recently studied Fisher-type information induced by higher-order score functions $\tfrac{q^{(m)}}{q}, m \geq 1$.
-We establish estimation strategies and rates of convergence for these higher-order scores, and derive through advanced combinatorics that these higher-order scores encode full information to construct the OT denoising map with $T \sharp Q = P$. \emph{To our knowledge, this paper is the first to fully characterize the optimal transport denoisers in terms of higher-order score functions}; we make rigorous the connection among \emph{information geometry, optimal transport, and advanced combinatorics} in this classic denoising problem.
+Score matching techniques have received considerable attention in the machine learning literature \citep{hyvarinen2005estimation,hyvarinen2007some, vincent2011connection,saremi2019neural}.
+The traditional score matching focuses on estimating the first-order score function $\tfrac{q^{(1)}}{q}$ \citep{hyvarinen2007some, saremi2018deep, sriperumbudur2017density, feng2024optimal} via Fisher divergence. \citet{bobkov2024fisher} recently studied Fisher-type information induced by higher-order score functions $\tfrac{q^{(m)}}{q}, m \geq 1$.
+We establish estimation strategies and rates of convergence for these higher-order scores, and derive through advanced combinatorics that these higher-order scores encode full information to construct the OT denoising map with $T \sharp Q = P$.

+To our knowledge, this paper is the first to fully characterize the optimal transport denoisers in terms of higher-order score functions; \emph{we make precise the connection among Fisher-type information (higher-order scores), optimal transport (Brenier map), and combinatorics (integer partitions) in this classic signal denoising problem.}

-The closest works to ours are \cite{garcia2024new,jaffe2025constrained,liang2025distributional}, which study denoisers motivated by optimal OT theory \cite{ambrosio2005gradient,villani2008optimal}.
-Motivated by the fact that Bayes-optimal and empirical Bayes denoisers typically shrink the distribution too aggressively, these three papers propose different remedies. \cite{garcia2024new} and \cite{jaffe2025constrained} assume the existence of certain structural information of the prior distribution $P$, and solve for denoisers that minimize the mean squared error $\E \| T(Y) - X \|^2$ subject to such distributional constraints, say $T \sharp Q = P$; one can also view them as post-processing empirical Bayes denoisers to avoid over-shrinkage for better distributional matching.
-In contrast, this paper and \cite{liang2025distributional} do not require any a priori knowledge of $P$, and construct optimal transport-inspired denoisers solely based on the noisy measurements $Y \sim Q$.
-This paper generalizes the results in \cite{liang2025distributional} to arbitrary higher-order denoisers $T_K, K \geq 1$ in the univariate setting.
-This paper characterizes the fundamental role of higher-order score functions in constructing the hierarchy of OT denoisers $T_1, T_2, \ldots, T_\infty$, and reveals the combinatorial structure underlying the infinite expansion of the optimal transport map via Bell polynomial recursions.
+The closest works to ours are \citet{garcia2024new,jaffe2025constrained,liang2025distributional}, which study denoisers motivated by OT theory \citep{ambrosio2005gradient,villani2008optimal}.
+Motivated by the fact that Bayes-optimal and empirical Bayes denoisers typically shrink the distribution too aggressively, these three papers propose different remedies. \citet{garcia2024new} and \citet{jaffe2025constrained} assume the existence of certain structural information of the prior distribution $P$, and solve for denoisers that minimize the mean squared error $\E \| T(Y) - X \|^2$ subject to such distributional constraints, say $T \sharp Q = P$; one can also view them as post-processing empirical Bayes denoisers to avoid over-shrinkage for better distributional matching.